Frequently Asked Questions concerning computing services provided to the Department of Physics and Astronomy

 Any empty toner or inkjet cartridges that you have (including home use) you can drop off at DRL-2E6 during office hours and we will take care of recycling them through the university's printer cartridge recycling program.

 10. Is there a color printer available for me to use?

 Unfortunately there are no color printers available for departmental use.
 An often used alternative by members of the department is the SEAS Copy Center, which can be reached at 215-898-8115.

 11. Is there a public scanner available for me to use?

 Yes.
 The copier in the copy room (DRL-2E2) can also function as a scanner, for more information please see this link.

-Yes, if you need a mailing list set up one can be set up on the SAS Mailman list server.
-Just send an email to requesting a list be created, you should also include what you would like the list to be named.
-The list name should be non-pennkey compliant (so, longer than 8 characters or including a dash.
-If your list's purpose is for a class these are automatically created by the registrar, for more information please see this page.
+If you need another mailing list set up, one can be set up on the SAS Mailman list server.
+Just email to request that a list be created.
+You should also include what you would like the list to be named.
+The list name should be non-PennKey compliant (so, longer than 8 characters or including a dash).